 What Will You Pay for Your Long-Distance Move?

-The average cost for your long-distance move will obviously vary.
-However, we can look at a few things to determine a price range for the long-distance moving cost of your upcoming move.
+The average long distance moving cost will obviously vary.
+However, we can look at a few things to determine a price range for the long-distance average moving cost of your upcoming move.
 The average costs are as follows:

 - 250-mile long-distance move – $850 to $5,700